This post was last updated on October 5th, 2022 at 08:52 am.

 - value consisted entirely of religious benefits

-The IRS isn’t clear in their documentation as to why these two statements are treated separately instead of just giving one requirement.
+The IRS isn’t clear in its documentation as to why these two statements are treated separately instead of just giving one requirement.
 Below is a screen capture from their website showing the two requirements.
 You will note that they have a disclaimer of ‘if that was the case’ after each one.

 Quid Pro Quo donation verbiage – the other scenario